 In Fall 2018 I am teaching Algorithmic Foundations of Learning.

-In Spring 2018 I will be teaching Advanced Simulation Methods (Part C/MSc).
+In Spring 2018 I taught Advanced Simulation Methods (Part C/MSc).
 Here is the course's website.

 While at Yale, in Fall 2016 I served as the Head Instructor for CS50 — Introduction to Computing and Programming — taught jointly with Harvard University.
 This was a coverage on the Yale Daily News.
 Here is the intro class in Machine Learning and Python, or its VR version.

 From 2015 to 2017 I supervised a group of senior students on research projects in Machine Learning, investigating the development of algorithms for natural language processing, sparse regression, and distributed optimization.